Mining to continue despite climate deal - PM

 "At the end of the day the accounting games and tricks have to end and governments, not just the New Zealand government, need to put in place real policies."

 Speaking from Paris, Dr Hare, chief executive of Berlin-headquqrted climate science and policy institute Climate Analytics, agricultural emissions could be reduced slowly with better management practices, but transport and energy emissions should be urgently addressed.

-Next story in Political: Meet the Newsmaker: Judith Collins
+Next story in Politics: Meet the Newsmaker: Judith Collins

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.